Flexible Nonparametric Inference for Causal Effects under the Front-Door Model: Proposed estimators for the ATE front-door functional

-\begin{remark} An alternative method to simplify the TMLE process, particularly to bypass the iterative updating of the nuisance estimates $\hat{\pi}$ and $\hat{f}_M$, involves using the empirical distribution for the joint distribution of $A$ and $X$ as $P(A_i, X_i) = 1/n,$ for $i=1, \ldots, n$.
-This simplification ensures that the combined terms $P_n\Phi_A(\hat{Q}^\star) + P_n\Phi_X(\hat{Q}^\star)$ meet the condition of being $o_P(n^{-1/2})$.
-Consequently, this approach leads to a modified version of the TMLE plug-in estimator, expressed as:

-In this formulation, $\hat{f}_M^\star$ and $\hat{\mu}^\star$ are determined by solving the respective optimization problems in (\ref{eq:eps_fM}) and (\ref{eq:eps_mu}) sequentially, while utilizing a flexible estimate of $\pi(a \mid x)$ to compute the auxiliary variable $\hat{H}_M$.
-This method, however, introduces a potential drawback related to the compatibility with $\pi(A\mid X)$ during TMLE implementation.
-Specifically, it involves using two different estimates for the distribution $P(A\mid X)$: one inferred from the empirical distribution $P(A_i, X_i) = 1/n$, and another derived from the regression of $A$ on $X$ specified via $\pi(A\mid X)$, used to compute the auxiliary variable $\hat{H}_M$.
-Despite this apparent incompatibility, significant discrepancies in estimates are generally not observed.
-This is largely because the condition $\hat{\pi}^\star$ satisfying $P_n\Phi_A(\hat{Q}^\star)=o_P(n^{-1/2})$ is maintained in the TMLE procedure for $\psi_1(\hat{Q}^\star)$, helping to mitigate potential issues arising from the dual estimation of $P(A \mid X).$ \end{remark}
+\begin{remark} The iterative updates of $\hat{\pi}$ and $\hat{f}_M$ can be avoided by using the empirical distribution of $(A, X)$.
+This ensures that $\Pn[\Phi_A(\hat{\Q}^\star) + \Phi_X(\hat{\Q}^\star)] = o_\p(n^{-1/2})$, leading to the modified TMLE: Here, $\hat{f}_M^\star$ and $\hat{\mu}^\star$ are obtained by solving the respective optimization problems in \eqref{eq:eps_fM} and \eqref{eq:eps_mu} sequentially, using a flexible estimate of $\pi$ to compute the auxiliary variable $\hat{H}_M$.
+This approach, however, introduces a potential inconsistency: it combines two estimates of $\p(A \! \mid \!
+X)$—one implicit in the empirical distribution and another derived from a regression model for $\pi(A \! \mid \!
+X)$ used in constructing $\hat{H}_M$.
+Despite this incompatibility, the discrepancy is typically negligible. \end{remark}

-\underline{\bf Continuous $M$.} In the scenario where the mediator $M$ is continuous, the TMLE framework largely mirrors that of the binary case, but it introduces additional complexities due to $f_M$ being a conditional probability density function.
+\underline{\bf Continuous $M$.} If $M$ is continuous, the TMLE largely mirrors the binary case, but with additional complexities due to $f_M$ being a conditional probability density function.
 In this case, we propose to use the following submodel,